CarlaLlama/BrickSiteTutorial/readme.md

   ],
 ```

-Next, we need to define the mode - there are three options supported by Stripe: `payment`, `subscription` or `setup`.
-One time purchases use the `payment` mode.
+Next, we need to define the mode.
+There are three options supported by Stripe: `payment`, `subscription` or `setup`.
+One-time purchases use the `payment` mode.

 ```
 mode: 'payment'
 ```

-Lastly, we need to define the success and cancel pages - the same pages we created earlier on the frontend.
+Lastly, we need to define the success and cancel pages; the same pages we created earlier on the frontend.

 ```
   success_url: `${YOUR_DOMAIN}/success.html`,
   cancel_url: `${YOUR_DOMAIN}/cancel.html`,
 ```

-All together, the index.js of the serverside Repl now looks as follows (I've also added a `console.log` line inside our request so that we can confirm the incoming request body):
+Altogether, the index.js of the server-side repl now looks as follows (with a `console.log` line added inside our request so that we can confirm the incoming request body):
 ```

 const Database = require("@replit/database");